-- Soon Medicare and insurance companies will have to pay for preventive services, and they can’t exclude pre-existing conditions or disability.
+- Medicare and insurance companies now have to pay for preventive services, and they can’t exclude children with pre-existing conditions or a disability.

 What the health care law has already done for you and your family:

-- Insurance companies can no longer put limits or a lifetime “cap” on how much they will pay for your essential health benefits.
+- Insurance companies can’tr put limits or a lifetime “cap” on how much they will pay for your essential health benefits.

 - Insurance companies can’t cancel your insurance coverage because you get sick or make an honest mistake on your insurance application form.

 - Insurance companies cannot increase (by 10% or more) how much they charge you without justifying it first to your state or federal Rate Review program.

 - Most of the premiums you pay must be used to provide or improve health care (not just to make more money for insurance companies).